Deploy models

 A model file cannot be deployed on its own - we need to provide instructions on how to setup the server, handle requests, and send responses.
 This step is called registering a model.

-In most cases, you will have already trained model and have the file ready, either through VESSL’s experiment or in your local environment.
+In most cases, you will have already trained model and have the file ready, either through VESSL Run or in your local environment.
 After creating a model, you will need to register it using the SDK.
 The below example shows how you can do so.

 First, we redefine the layers of the torch model.
 (This is assuming we only saved the state_dict